If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 This includes prominent wrestlers like Tommy Dreamer, the Blue World Order, Jeff Cobb, and Nick Aldis of NWA among many others.

-Despite releasing in 2021, the wrestling game has a distinctly retro feel that’s reflected through its arcade-inspired 2D visuals, gameplay, and narrative mode.
+Despite releasing in 2021, the wrestling game has a distinctly vintage feel that’s reflected through its arcade-inspired 2D visuals, gameplay, and narrative mode.

 Lastly, RetroMania Wrestling features over 15 arenas, three unique game modes, and supports local multiplayer for 2-8 players.